simpixelated/simpixelated.com/src/about.md

 ##### Software Engineer, technical writer, tweeter

 Hey, I'm Jordan!
-I'm a software engineer working in the Pacific Northwest.
+I'm a software developer living in Carmel, Indiana.
 Here are a few random facts about me:

 - I built my first website on Geocities in 1999
 - I learned PHP and created a fan club (forum) in 2000 for [Penny Arcade](https://penny-arcade.com) which had over 5,000 members